raspberrypilearning/cd-sebento-scratch-2/en/step_6.md

     end
 ```

 Finally, you need to put something in the `until`{:class="block3control"}!
 You want the code to repeat for each item in the lists, so a good thing to check for would be whether the counter has reached the last item in one of them.
-You can use another handy block here, from the list blocks in **Data**:
+You can use another handy block here, from the list blocks in **Variables**:

 ```blocks3
     length of [Sprites v]